-Visual analog scale: It measures the intensity of pain consists of a 10 cantimeters horizontal line, Zero means 'no pain' and ten means 'unbearable pain' [14].
+Visual analog scale: It measures the intensity of pain.
+It consists of a 10 cm horizontal line with zero indicating "no pain" and ten indicating "unbearable pain".

 Neck range of motion measurement: Measurements were performed using a Chattanooga Baseline Bubble inclinometer.
 Neck flexion, extension, bidirectional lateral flexion, and rotation were measured using an inclinometer.
 Flexion was measured with the patient in a seated position and with the inclinometer on the apex of the head in the sagittal plane.
 The inclinometer was zeroed with the patient's head facing forward.
-The patient was asked to incline his neck forward without using the trunk, and the value shown on the inclinometer was recorded.
-Neck extension was performed in the same position, the patient being asked to lower the head backward.
+The patient was asked to incline their neck forward without using the trunk, and the value shown on the inclinometer was recorded.
+Neck extension was performed in the same position, with the patient being asked to lower their head backward.
 Lateral flexion was also measured with the patient in a sitting position.
 The inclinometer was installed in the coronal plane.
-The patient was asked to bring his ear to his shoulder, and the value shown on the inclinometer was placed in the supine position for rotation measurements.
+The patient was asked to bring his ear to his shoulder, and the value shown on the inclinometer was recorded.
+The patient was placed in the supine position for rotation measurements.
 A thin towel was place beneath the head to keep it central.
 The inclinometer was placed on the patient's forehead in the transverse plane.
-The patient was asked to turn his head in both directions, and the value on the inclinometer was recorded [15].
+The patient was asked to turn their head in both directions, and the value on the inclinometer was recorded.

 Pain pressure threshold measurement: Measurements were taken using a pressure algometer.
 This semi-quantitative method is employed for assessing pressure pain sensitivity in tissues and for locating abnormal sensitivity in sensitive areas, trigger points, muscles, and bones.
-Pain pressure thresholds using algometry.
-The Wagner Instruments (Greenwich, CT, USA) brand pressure algometer used in this study consisted of a metal piston with a 1 cm2 round disc attached to a dial used to measure pressure in both kilograms and pounds.
+Pain pressure thresholds were determined using the algometer.
+The Wagner Instruments (Greenwich, CT, USA) brand pressure algometer used in this study consisted of a metal piston with a 1 cm round disc attached to a dial used to measure pressure in both kilograms and pounds.
 The operator can hold the dial and apply it to the desired part of the body.
 The dial was calibrated up to 2.5 kg at 25 g intervals.
 The pressure resulting from the dial being continually pressed against the skin causes the dial hand to move in a clockwise direction.
-When the device is removed, the needle continues to point to the last measured value (8).
-Once the procedure had been explained, the patient assumed a sitting position in a chair and was allowed to relax completely.
-The trigger points on the upper trapezius were first identified and marked, after which the metal rod of the pressure algometer was placed on the marked site in a vertical direction.
-The compression pressure was gradually increased, and the patient was asked to indicate when he felt pain or discomfort, at which time the pressure was stopped.
-Beck depression inventory: The BDI was developed by Beck in 1967.
-The reliability and validity of the Turkish-language version were investigated by Hisli [16].
-It consists of the patient's selection of somatic, affective (perceptual), and cognitive (sensory) functions over
+When the device is removed, the needle continues to point to the last measured